Explanation of constant mean angular momentum in high-Reynolds-number Taylor--Couette turbulence in terms of history effects: Basic equations and covariance

-To verify the effect of flow curvature on the Reynolds stress in TC flows, we derive a model expression based on the Reynolds stress transport equations (\ref{eq:rrrbudget})--(\ref{eq:rrtbudget}).
-According to primitive modelling by \citet{pope1975}, we also assume that the total diffusion term (\ref{eq:totaldiffusion}) is negligible.
-In addition, we use the model for dissipation (\ref{eq:dissipation}) and pressure--strain correlation (\ref{eq:pressurestrain}) proposed by \citet{lrr1975}; namely, they are modelled as
+To verify the effect of flow curvature on the Reynolds stress in TC flows, we derive an algebraic Reynolds stress model (ARSM) expression based on the Reynolds stress transport equations (\ref{eq:rrrbudget})--(\ref{eq:rrtbudget}).
+According to primitive modeling by \citet{pope1975}, we also assume that the total diffusion term given by Eq.~(\ref{eq:totaldiffusion}) is negligible.
+In addition, we use the model for dissipation given by Eq.~(\ref{eq:dissipation}) and pressure--strain correlation given by Eq.~(\ref{eq:pressurestrain}), which are proposed by \citet{lrr1975}; namely, they are modeled as